What is dry eye disease?

 Dry eye is more common as we get older, and is exacerbated by time spent in front of computer screens and in airconditioned environments.
 One in every three people over the age of 65 experience problems with dry eyes.

-Dry eye disease is a chronic, long-term condition and you may need to try several different treatments before you find the right one for you.
+Dry eye disease is a chronic, long-term condition.
 Treating and managing your dry eye early can prevent permanent damage to the surface of the eye and therefore stop future vision loss.
 If you experience any of the symptoms of dry eye disease you should speak with your GP or optometrist who may refer you to an eye specialist, known as an ophthalmologist.
 Keeping the eye surface and tear film healthy is also important for successful management of glaucoma.

 Structure of the eye and eye surface